-The Employee App: Deliver a Consumer Experience to Your Workforce
+The Employee Mobile App: Deliver a Consumer Experience to Your Workforce

 As a Marketing Copywriter working within one of IBM’s Marketing business units nearly two decades ago, I helped edit a whitepaper on a little-known technology at the time— Wireless Application Protocol (WAP).